 We account for income taxes using the asset and liability method as prescribed in FASB guidance on Accounting for Income Taxes.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to basis differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Certain of our entities are taxed as U.S. partnerships and are subject to the Unincorporated Business Tax ("UBT") in the City of New York.
-Therefore, the tax liability or benefit related to the partnership income or loss except for UBT rests with the partners (see Note 2- "Limited Partnership Interests in BGC Holdings" for a discussion of partnership interests), rather than the partnership entity.
+Therefore, the tax liability or benefit related to the partnership income or loss except for UBT rests with the partners (see Note 2-"Limited Partnership Interests in BGC Holdings" for a discussion of partnership interests), rather than the partnership entity.
 As such, the partners' tax liability or benefit is not reflected in our consolidated financial statements.
 The tax-related assets, liabilities, provisions or benefits included in our consolidated financial statements also reflect the results of the entities that are taxed as corporations, either in the U.S. or in foreign jurisdictions.
 Pursuant to FASB guidance on Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement on Accounting for Income Taxes, we provide for uncertain tax positions based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.
-Management is required to determine whether a tax position is more likely than not to be sustained upon examination by tax authorities, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
-Because significant assumptions are used in determining whether a tax benefit is more likely than not to be sustained upon examination by tax authorities, actual results may differ from our estimates under different assumptions or conditions.
-We recognize interest and penalties related to income tax matters in "Interest expense" and "Other expenses," respectively, in our consolidated statement of operations.
+Management is required to determine whether a tax position is more likely than not to be sustained upon examination by tax authorities.
+We recognize interest and penalties related to income tax matters in "Interest expense", respectively, in our consolidated statement of operations.